Two Guys and a Girl: Season 1

-The series premiered on March 10, 1998, as Two Guys, a Girl and a Pizza Place.
+The series premiered on March 11, 1998, as Two Guys, a Girl and a Pizza Place.
 The episode entitled "The Pilot" was watched by almost 18 million viewers.

 The story of season 1 centers around the pizza place.
 Actors such as Jennifer Westfeldt (Melissa), and Julius Carry (Bill) were credited as secondary cast members to principals Ryan Reynolds, Richard Ruccolo, and Traylor Howard.
 Mr. Bauer, played by David Ogden Stiers, frequently appeared around the pizza place, telling stories of life events which actually occurred in movies.
-Pete and Berg share an apartment, on which Peter pays the rent every month, with Berg testing experimental drugs to supplement their income.
-Pete structures his life around architecture and grad school, while Sharon, their friend upstairs, works for an evil corporation that exploits the Earth's natural resources, much to her dislike.
+Pete and Berg share an apartment, on which Pete pays the rent every month, with Berg testing experimental drugs to supplement their income.
+Pete structures his life around architecture and grad school, while Sharon, their friend upstairs, works for an evil corporation which exploits Earth's natural resources, much to her dislike.

-The episodes contained storylines including: Pete preparing for a presentation which Berg ruins; Berg stealing the Celtics' '81 championship banner; Sharon joining the softball team; and the story of how they all met.
+The episodes contained storylines including Pete preparing for a presentation which Berg ruins; Berg stealing the Celtics' '81 championship banner; Sharon joining the softball team; and the story of how they all met.
 Because the episodes aired out of order, the season seems very disjointed---demonstrated by the status of Pete's relationship with Melissa: in episode 8 – "Party" Melissa and Pete are still together despite having previously broken up in episode 5 – "Apartment".
-On the DVD release they are episodes 2 and 7.
+On the DVD release, they are episodes 2 and 7.

 Season 2

-Season 2 had a more structured basis for each episode.
-Two additional primary characters arrived, Ashley Walker (Suzanne Cryer) and Johnny Donnelly (Nathan Fillion), as well as the dismissal of characters Bill, Mr. Bauer, and Pete's long-time girlfriend Melissa.
+Episodes in season 2 have more of a structure.
+Two additional primary characters arrived: Ashley Walker (Suzanne Cryer) and Johnny Donnelly (Nathan Fillion), as well as the dismissal of characters Bill, Mr. Bauer, and Pete's long-time girlfriend Melissa.

 The season starts with Berg's realization that someone in his class, Walker, is more clever than he is.
 It leads to an anticipated romance between Berg and Ashley as they both head down the path of becoming physicians.
 Jukebox repairman Johnny Donnelly begins a relationship with Sharon.
-Other secondary characters (Irene, Kamen, Shaun) are introduced throughout the season.
+Other secondary characters (Irene, Kamen, Shawn) are introduced throughout the season.
 Episodes of season 2 include: "Two Guys, a Girl and an Engagement", "Two Guys, a Girl and a Valentine's Day", and "Two Guys, a Girl and Ashley's Return", all of which mark turning points in the story of the show.
-Johnny and Sharon break up on Valentine's Day due to Sharon's jealousy of Shaun, Johnny's (female) best friend.
+Johnny and Sharon break up on Valentine's Day due to Sharon's jealousy of Shawn, Johnny's (female) best friend.
 Berg and Ashley finally get together in "...And Ashley's Return".
 Pete confesses his feelings towards Sharon, and Johnny proposes in "...And an Engagement".
 The season ends with Sharon not giving Johnny an answer as well as her realizing she may have feelings for Pete.
 It left the show with a cliffhanger after ABC had renewed it for another season.